ranugaz/AWSNetworkingLP/README.md

 ## 3. Unit Testing

+There's /tests directory with test cases for all patterns.

 ### Running Tests
 Tests can be run in multiple ways:
 1. Individual test methods: Click green play button next to method